gorhom/react-native-animated-tabbar/docs/animated-icons.md

 # Animated Icons

 In order to animate the tab icon color, shape & size.
-You will need to use the provded props `color` & `animatedFocus` that will be provided to the icon.
+You will need to use the provided props `color` & `animatedFocus` that will be provided to the icon.

 This example for `bubble` icon below should explain it better: